gavinmcfarland/stylup/README.md

 - ### Functional Class Names

   Use inteligent functional class names.
 Seperate arguments with commas.
 Use a wildcard to skip arguments.
-See below for [configuring](#configure) your own class names.
+See below for [configuring](#configure) class names.

   ```html
   <div class="p-4 m-*,auto fl-wrap"></div>